-The ongoing and complex collection and reporting of information on various asset categories required by the proposed rules will further tax the limited resources of community banks.
-(These proposals are so complex that the regulators provided further information through live meetings, conference calls, an extension of the comment period, and an estimation tool.)
-The added cost and time needed to comply with these provisions-without benefit to the bank or the public - are reasons enough to exempt community banks from this proposal.

-The agencies' attempts to modify the capital landscape by applying a one-size-fits-all approach for all banks undermines the fact that community banks operate under a very different business model from the larger banks.
-When reviewing the size, complexity, and scope of community banks, it should be very clear to the regulators that community banks do not have the appropriate resources to be viewed as a large mega bank creating a new series of regulatory burdens in addition to what already exists today.
+- 3. The ongoing and complex collection and reporting of information on various asset categories required by the proposed rules will further tax our limited resources. - 4.
+The added cost and time needed to comply with these provisions-without benefit to the Bank or the public are reasons enough to exempt us from this proposal. - 5.
+The agencies' attempts to modify the capital landscape by applying a one-size-fits-all approach for all banks undermines the fact that community banks operate under a very different business model from the larger banks. - 6.
+When reviewing the size, complexity, and scope of community banks, it should be very clear to the regulators that community banks do not have the resources to be viewed as a large mega bank. - 7.
+Creating a new series of regulatory burdens in addition to what already exists today can only have negative consequences to community banks that are already struggling to compete with the large mega banks.

 Accumulated Other Comprehensive Income (AOCI).
-The historically low interest rate environment has created issues for a number of our banks.
-Banks will eventually face potentially significant unrealized losses in their securities portfolios.
-This could easily create scenarios in which a formerly well-capitalized bank could face severe sanctions due solely to market rate movements.
-Further, the "mark to market" requirement will require banks to hold more capital to compensate for inevitable swings in interest rates, thus hindering growth and lending opportunities.
-Community banks can't effectively hedge interest rate risk in their portfolios.
-Community banks invest in issuances of their local governmental entities.
-The cost of borrowing for these public entities will likely increase as banks will be reluctant to hold longer maturity securities for fear of rate-driven capital degradation.
-This could result in significant negative impact on infrastructure development at the state and local level as well as harm to projects that create jobs locally.
+The historically low interest rate environment will create issues for our bank.
+We may very well face potentially significant unrealized losses in our securities portfolios when rates rise.
+This could easily place change our capital position from a well-capitalized bank to one that is facing severe sanctions due solely to market rate movements.

+Further, the "mark to market" requirement will require us to hold more capital to compensate for inevitable swings in interest rates, thus hindering growth and lending opportunities.
+We will be hindered further by being unable to effectively hedge interest rate risk in our portfolio, or even to effectively compete head-to-head with the large mega banks.

+We invest in issuances of local governmental entities (municipals).
+The cost of borrowing for these public entities will likely increase as we will be reluctant to hold longer maturity securities for fear of rate-driven capital degradation.
+This could result in significant negative impact on infrastructure development at the state and local level as well as harm to projects that create jobs in the local communities we serve.

-Community banks are long-term investors, and do not actively trade their securities portfolio; therefore, inclusion of unrealized gains or losses in the securities portfolio is only meaningful in a liquidation scenario.
-The proposed changes, incorporating market rate swings into Common Equity Tier 1 capital, will result in banks moving to shorter maturities, giving up precious and dwindling earnings opportunities, experiencing limited flexibility in managing their portfolio, sacrificing liquidity by moving securities to the "Held to Maturity" bucket, limiting loan growth, and forgoing expansion.
+We are long-term investors and do not actively trade in the securities portfolio.
+Inclusion of unrealized gains or losses in the securities portfolio is only meaningful in a liquidation scenario.
+The proposed changes, incorporating market rate swings into Common Equity Tier 1 capital, will result in our moving to shorter maturities, giving up precious earnings opportunities, experiencing limited flexibility in managing our portfolio, sacrificing liquidity by moving securities to the "Held to Maturity" bucket, limiting loan growth, and forgoing expansion.

-We must remember that the inclusion of AOCI on the balance sheet is driven by accounting rules that provide for fair value measurement.
-However, community banks manage fair value risk (namely, interest rate risk) on an economic basis through robust asset-liability management with heavy regulatory oversight.
+The inclusion of AOCI on the balance sheet is driven by accounting rules that provide for fair value measurement.
+However, we manage fair value risk (namely, interest rate risk) on an economic basis through robust asset-liability management with heavy regulatory oversight.
 In addition to the increased volatility, adding one piece of the asset-liability equation to regulatory capital without fully considering the entire mix of assets and liabilities provides a false sense of capital adequacy.
-In addition, community banks will need to allocate additional capital to the investment portfolio to ensure that the risks associated with increased volatility are properly covered through additional cushions.
+In addition, we will need to allocate additional capital to the investment portfolio to ensure that the risks associated with increased volatility are properly covered through additional cushions.